Welcome to this guided learning series.

 Learn to Listen Inward

-These sessions invite quiet attunement to your inner world—where wisdom often speaks in subtle sensations.
+These sessions invite tuning in to your inner world—where embodied wisdom often speaks through sensation.

 Root to Rise

-Nourish the practices that help you stay present, steady, and connected in the face of challenge.
+Nourish the practices that help you return to presence, connection and agency in the face of uncertainty and fear.